wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/e. Windows Node Installation/lesson.md

         }
     }
     ```
-8. Run the script in the current directory to deploy a node.
+7. Run the script in the current directory to deploy a node.
     Replace {*} with the actual file name.
     ```
-    cd /opt/waves
+    cd C:\wavesnode
     java -jar {*}.jar ./conf/{*}.conf
     ```
     For example:
     ```
     cd /opt/waves
-    java -jar waves-all-1.4.7.jar ./conf/waves-sample.conf
+    java -jar waves-all-1.4.7.jar .\conf\waves-sample.conf
     ```
-9. Please, note it may take a few moments to deploy a node.
+8. Please, note it may take a few moments to deploy a node.
     Once you see logs about the height of the blockchain, it means everything is working properly:

     ```